Corn Earworm

 Life History

 CEW moths typically lay eggs singly on fresh, green corn silks.
 Each female moth can lay up to 1,000 eggs, and will lay eggs on weeds and selected vegetables when corn silk is unavailable.
 Eggs hatch in 2 to 10 days, depending upon the temperature.
-The newly hatched larvae crawl down the corn silk and into the ear tip where they chew into developing kernels, but larvae will also chew on silks and leaves.
-CEW larvae are cannibalistic and so usually only one larva is found per ear, but several larvae per ear can occur under high population pressure.
+The newly hatched larvae crawl down the corn silk and into the ear tip, where they chew into developing kernels, but larvae will also chew on silks and leaves.
+CEW larvae are cannibalistic so usually only one larva is found per ear, but several larvae per ear can occur under high population pressure.

 Larvae feed within the ear for 10 to 14 days, and then will exit, drop to the ground, and burrow 2 to 5 inches into the soil to pupate.
 The corn earworm rests as a pupa for 10 to 25 days before emerging as an adult moth for a subsequent generation.
 Pupae formed in late summer may overwinter in warmer climates, otherwise they are killed by cold winter temperatures.